yam86rus/yam86rus/README.md

 - 🔭 I’m currently working on GazFood
 - 🌱 I’m currently learning Java
+- 👯 I’m looking to collaborate on GazFood

 <!--
 **yam86rus/yam86rus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.